 Bronner’s Christmas Wonderland in Frankenmuth

 A perfect place to begin your jolly journey is, of course, at the world’s largest Christmas store.
-Heading here is one of the best things to do in Frankenmuth especially in the winter.
+Heading here is one of the best things to do in Frankenmuth, especially in the winter.
 There are over 6,000 ornaments to browse and buy at the famous Bronner’s Christmas Wonderland.
 Yes, that automatically bumps it to the top of this Christmas Michigan list.

 Take part in a sing-along of carols while shopping for every favorite adornment imaginable, including trees, garlands, nativities, stockings, advent calendars, and more.